jbcodeforce/angular-sandbox/README.md

 ## Keep angular up to date

-Here are a set of command to do to change CLI at the global level:
+Here are a set of commands to change angular CLI at the global level:

 ```shell
 # test current version outside of any angular project